 Pictures of empty shelves fan the flames

 The New York Times reports that the shortages in stores are sporadic, but some shelves are bare.
-Photos, like the one above, are popping up on social media.
+Photos like this one are popping up on social media.
 People see that some stores are out, and if their grocery has butter, they stock up.

 Over the past year, dairy production has gone down in Europe, which is aggravating the situation.
 That's after a glut in 2015, when butter consumption increased both in France and globally, likely because fats aren't as taboo as they once were.
 As a result, butter prices have increased dramatically, from $2,800 a ton in April 2016 to $8,000 a ton this past September.